Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 {   "jsonrpc" : "2.0" ,
     "method" : "rebootLog" ,
     "params" : {
         "serial"  : <serial number> ,
-        "uuid"   : <the UUID of the configuration that generated the reboot log>, "date"   : <Unix time when this reboot occurred>
+        "uuid"    : <the UUID of the configuration that generated the reboot log>, "date"    : <Unix time when this reboot occurred>, "type"    : <string>,
-        "reason" : <string>,
         "info"    : [ "info 1", "info 2"]
       }
 }
 ```